Toplizhuo/fashion/README.md

 # Fashion
-For the project of MCEN90048
+For the first demo project of MCEN90048